 “Reciprocating natural gas compressor seal” means any device or mechanism used to limit the amount of natural gas that vents from a compression cylinder into the atmosphere.

+“Remote monitoring data” means, for the purposes of this subarticle, data obtained by CARB from a satellite-based measurement technology capable of detecting methane plumes.

+“Sales gas system” means, for the purposes of this subarticle, any system that collects and transfers natural gas to be used off-site.

 “Separator” means any tank or pressure separator used for the primary purpose of separating crude oil, produced water, and natural gas or for separating natural gas, condensate, and produced water.
 In crude oil production a separator may be referred to as a Wash Tank or as a three-phase separator.
 In natural gas production a separator may be referred to as a heater/separator.

 “Separator and tank system” means the first separator in a crude oil or natural gas production system and any tank or sump connected directly to the first separator.

+“Standard conditions” means a temperature of 60°F and a pressure of 14.696 psia for the purposes of calculating emissions in standard cubic feet.

 “Successful repair” means tightening, adjusting, or replacing equipment or a component for the purpose of stopping or reducing fugitive leaks below the minimum leak threshold or emission flow rate standard specified in this subarticle.
+A repair shall be deemed “successful” once it is shown, via remeasurement using the applicable technique, as specified in this subarticle, for the equipment or component, that the leak in question has been stopped or reduced below the minimum leak threshold or emission flow rate as specified in this subarticle.

 “Sump” means a lined or unlined surface impoundment or excavated depression in the ground which, during normal operations, is used to separate, store, or hold emulsion, crude oil, condensate, or produced water.